Pope Francis names 13 new cardinals | DW | 25.10.2020

 Pope Francis named 13 new Roman Catholic cardinals on Sunday.
 Nine of the new cardinals are under the age of 80, making them eligible to elect his successor.

-The move increases the likelihood that the next pope will be a man who continues Francis' policies.
+The move increases the likelihood that the next pope will be a man who continues the pontiff's policies.

 Read more: Pope Francis and homosexuality in the Catholic Church: an analysis